 ECPA named sixty-four finalists in twelve categories.
 The titles represent the industry’s best books and Bibles of the year in Christian Living, Faith & Culture, Biography & Memoir, Devotion & Gift, Young People’s Literature, Children, Ministry Resources, Bible Reference Works, Bible Study, Bibles, New Author—and the new category of Audio.

-is one of the finalists in the Faith & Culture category.
+Last Call for Liberty: How America’s Genius for Freedom Has Become Its Greatest Threat is one of the finalists in the Faith & Culture category.
 This book was also chosen as the 2018 WORLD Magazine Book of the Year in the Understanding America category.
 “Os Guinness has stood as a beacon of eloquence and insight,” said Shelby Coffey III, vice chairman of the Newseum and former editor of the Los Angeles Times.
 “In a host of important books, he has chronicled the struggle of those who resist the modern world’s descent into carnival culture.
 Last Call for Liberty is his masterwork—an urgent guide that leads out of the maze America has wandered into.
 For those who seek to understand the best of freedom’s vital gifts, Guinness is the master class leader.”

 The Christian Book Award® winners in each category, along with the 2019 Christian Book of the Year®, will be announced on April 30 at the ECPA Awards Celebration held during the ECPA Leadership Summit in Chicago.
 ECPA president Stan Jantz said, “The Christian Book Award® program is a vital part of our ongoing efforts to bring national attention to the finest books and Bibles published by our members.
 We are grateful to the publishers who invest in the program by submitting their best work.”